-The financial instruments of the BIA consist of cash and cash equivalents, cash on deposit with the Corporation of the City of Ottawa, accounts receivable and accounts payable and accrued liabilities.
-Unless otherwise noted, it is management's opinion that the BIA is not exposed to significant interest rate risk, currency risk, or credit risk arising from these financial instruments.
+The financial instruments of the BIA consist of cash and cash equivalents, cash on deposit with the Corporation of the City of Ottawa, accounts receivable, accounts payable and accrued liabilities.
+Unless otherwise noted, it is management's opinion that the BIA is not exposed to significant interest, currency or credit risks arising from these financial instruments.